 Most commonly found in the life of a caveman, but also found in the sick or elderly and victims of tragic emotional life-altering events.
 Imagine a plane crash survivor days after the tragedy.

-Someone with a mental illness blocking normal emotions and thought patterns could behave in the Beige vMeme.
+Someone with a mental illness which blocks normal emotions and thought patterns could behave in the Beige vMeme.

-This person might find comfort in a similar thinking groups but there are no political structure or hierarchy to the group.
+This person might find comfort in a similar thinking groups where there is the absence of a political structure or hierarchy to the group.

-This type of behavior is not commonly found in the workplace.
+This type of behavior or value system is not commonly found in the workplace.

 The second color is Purple, someone who finds comfort in a group who they have a close bond with.

 This person is self-sacrificing for their own group's benefit.
 They live for the group, their tribe, clan, or kinship.

 They would do anything to please the elders or spirits of their group.
 The elders or spirit leaders the group.
 The leaders act as this persons parents and makes the decisions for all the members.

 The members of the group perform rituals, have superstitions, ceremonies and traditions that are meant to please the elders or spirits.

 Everyone works to keep the group in harmony.
 This type of person can commonly be found in a tribe but also in athletic teams, college fraternities, cults, gangs, tribes, families, or any group of people who congregate for these purpose of rituals.

 The third color is Red, someone who is primarily focused on themselves with little desire to join a community.
 This person sees the world as full of threats and the need to dominate every situation for their own perceived survival.

 This person seeks immediate gratification of impulses and strives to live without guilt or shame for their actions.
 Guilt and shame is seen as a weakness by someone who shows a dominate red motivations.